BAB 1 : EXPRESSIONS

 Can you recommend any exercises, or should I see a doctor?

-• to predict that something will probably happen or is expected to be the case, based on logic or a typical situation:
+expected to be the case, based on logic or a typical situation:

 My sister’s on her way, she should be here soon.